Table of Contents

-But sometimes I get clients coming to me who are frustrated.
+But sometimes, I get clients coming to me who are frustrated.
 Even though they’re getting lots of people coming to their site, those people don’t convert to paying customers.
 If that’s the case, the problem may be your landing page funnel.

-To have a successful online business, you need sales landing pages designed to engage potential customers and motivate them to take action – purchase a course, book the sales call, or sign up for a webinar.
+To have a successful online business, you need sales landing pages designed to engage potential customers and motivate them to take action – purchase a course, book a sales call, or sign up for a webinar.